Wei-RongRong2/RojakLanguageSentimentAnalysis/README.md

 This will start the web application locally, and you can access it by navigating to `http://127.0.0.1:5000` in your web browser.

-The web application is also deployed on Render, where it can be accessed online.
+The web application is also deployed on Render and can be accessed online at [Malaysian Rojak Language Sentiment Analysis](https://malaysian-rojak-language-sentiment.onrender.com/).

 ## GUI Application